Smoked Turkey: How to Smoke a Turkey Step-By-Step

 First of all, if you’ve bought a frozen bird, learn how to thaw your frozen turkey so that it’s ready to go come smoke time.

-For seasoning and brining, there are a few different methods:
+For seasoning and brining smoked turkey, there are a few different methods:

 - Brining: If you haven’t bought a pre-brined turkey from the store, make sure to read our guide on how to brine a turkey for smoking.
 Brining (soaking your turkey in a salty bath) makes it moist, tender, and most importantly, full of flavor.
-And yes, if you’ve bought a frozen turkey you can brine it (just make sure it’s completely thawed out).
+And yes, you can brine frozen turkey (just make sure it’s completely thawed out).

 - Seasoning: There are a ton of different rubs and seasonings you can use on your bird this Thanksgiving (including one specifically made for turkey), to add some extra flavor to your meal.
 Make sure to apply any dry rub to the turkey about 12-24 hours in advance so that the flavor can penetrate the skin.
 If you leave it uncovered and let the skin dry out a bit in the fridge, you’ll get an extra crispy texture when smoking.